onotelli/justniffer/docs/README.md

 Other times it is desirable to collect access logs from web services implemented on different environments (various web servers, application servers, python web frameworks, etc.) or web services that are not accessible and therefore traceable only on client side.

+Ideally, an egress proxy should be active to monitor network traffic.
+However, there are situations where a proxy is unavailable, requires monitoring itself, or is impractical to deploy in production environments - especially when troubleshooting network traffic.

 Justniffer can capture traffic in promiscuous mode so it can be installed on dedicated and independent station within the same network "collision domain" of the gateway of the systems that must be analyzed, collecting all traffic without affecting the system performances and requiring invasive installation of new software in production environments.

 ###  Can rebuild and save HTTP content on files